c-toolbox/C-Play/docs/index.md

 - Tested and used on primarily Windows 10, in domes and other big arenas.

-### Launcher
-To launch application on master+nodes, we use an own developed application called [C-Troll](https://github.com/c-toolbox/C-Troll).

 ## Guides
 1. [Install C-Play](install)
 1. [Setup C-Play](setup)